orlovmax/gulp-workflow/README.md

 * "html5shiv"

 ## Site configuration
-This boilerplate use Jade templates with external data configs.
+This boilerplate uses Pug templates with external data configs.
 Main settings can be found in `dev/data/config.json` file.
 And they're available for usage in templates with `config.key-name`

 ## Tasks